WorldQL/mammoth/README.md

 # Mammoth: Horizontally scalable Minecraft server
-### Warning: this is extremely incomplete and not intended for use
+### Warning: this README is very outdated and will be updated ASAP
 ### A WorldQL plugin for Spigot-based servers

 ## What is WorldQL?